 ◘ Fig. D-19 High biodiversity in plant and animal communities have different maxima depending on resource availability or maximum plant growth and disturbance frequency.
 Subsequently, different patterns of lines of equal species density (isotaxes) emerge.
 Species density in plants depends on the frequency or intensity of disturbance in the stand (Janzen hypothesis 1978) or on a certain maximum growth rate and resource availability (Tilman's hypothesis 1982), summarized in the hypothesis of Huston (1980).
 Animals, including arthropods have their greatest species richness in disturbed habitats, especially when resource availability is high (modified from Begon et al. 1996).

 For tropical forests, attempts have been made to explain the 'rotation' of species by the herbivore hypothesis of Janzen (1978).
 Only in the vicinity of old trees will there be a sufficient number of seeds, fruits and young plants at certain times, so that there the reproduction of herbivores, the extensive occurrence of parasites, the inhibition by mycorrhizal fungi or other factors can considerably limit the density of young growth.
 In the case of palms, it has been observed that the falling of leaves up to 10 m long and weighing many kilograms slays and crushes many young plants.
 These processes result in a reduction in the density of individuals of the seedlings and saplings, which is particularly severe in the vicinity of the old tree.
 Only at a certain distance from the old tree does a density maximum then form under certain circumstances.
 This has indeed been found on many occasions.

+For somewhat species-poorer montane tropical oak forests in Costa Rica, Kapelle (1995) has carried out detailed investigations of the succession sequences.
+From the transects in ◘ Fig. D-20, on the one hand, the great heterogeneity of the stands with their only very indistinct stratification, the uneven upper canopy layer, but also the 'clumping' of certain species (► Fig. D-20) can be seen, which then grow up in the further course, in addition to many smaller or larger gaps in the stand ('gaps').
+The number of stems per hectare (from 3 cm BHD) decreases only slightly at the beginning.
+The thinning process during late succession is a sign of particularly strong competition, during which some stems become dominant, out-competing the others.

 ◘ Fig. D-20 Profile diagrams of three transects of tropical subalpine oak forest from the Cordillera de Talamanca (Costa Rica), comparing different aged secondary forest phases and primary forest structure (after Kapelle 1995).